 - Weighted point plan: factors are categorized and weight is assigned to each factor based on vendor performance.
 An example is given below for calculating the same.

-- Cost ratio plan: Supplier rating is done on the basis of different costs incurred for procuring the materials from different suppliers.
+- Cost ratio plan: Supplier rating is done based on different costs incurred for procuring the materials from different suppliers.
 The cost ratios are ascertained for the different rating variables such as quality, price, timely delivery.
-The cost ratio is calculated in percentage on the basis of total individual cost and the total value of the purchase.
+The cost ratio is calculated in percentage based on the total individual cost and the total value of the purchase.

 - Eavastons’s vendor selection: previous performances of the vendor is considered for choosing them.

 - Forced decision matrix: the attributes of rating like quality, service, price, reliability of the vendor, lead time of supply are identified first.
 Then these factors are compared between themselves.
 If something is more important it will be assigned with the weight of one and the other will be zero for evaluation.

 - Service cost ratio: subjectively measuring other intangible aspects of a supplier’s services.
 Aspects to consider could be Labour stability, financial stability, flexibility in production for rush orders, research, and development (R&D).

 - Bell quality rating system: This is developed by the bell helicopter company, which is Lot Quality Index(LQI).
 It assesses lots received against lots rejected.LQI is given by X/L.Where,L = total number of lots received during the period, X = (L1 x 1.00) + (L2 x 2.10) + (L3 x 2.90) + (L4 x 3.10)+ (L5 x 3.90)

 - L1 = Number of lots acceptable as received

 - L2 = Number of lots rejected by sampling inspection but labeled.